RobotSpatialCognition/vector_map/doc/overview.md

          View instance

    get_subregions(view_name):
-      get the list of subregions that the registered View has.
+      get the list of Subregions that the registered View has.
-      If the name is omitted, the subregion of the default View.
+      If the name is omitted, the Subregion of the default View.
       Parameters:
          view_name: string
       Returns: